Our TeamConnie Johnson, PhDInterim Director(508) 856-4064email

 Erin Phipps, EdM, MSOfficer and Grant Writer(508) 856-5008email

-Erin brings eleven years of nonprofit and higher education fundraising experience to UMass Medical School.
+Erin brings twelve years of nonprofit and higher education fundraising experience to UMass Medical School.
 With UMass, she focuses on curating private funding opportunities for researchers and programmatic staff members, and consults on grant applications for these opportunities.
 In addition to the medical research opportunities, her focus includes community programs that aim to improve the health and wellbeing of the people of Central Massachusetts.
 She is also manages the process of securing corporate sponsorships for the annual UMass Med Winter Ball.
 Prior to joining the CFR team, Erin served as the Associate Director of the Holy Cross Fund at the College of the Holy Cross where she was responsible for alumni solicitations, volunteer management, and reunion fundraising.
 A graduate of the College of the Holy Cross with a degree in Sociology, Erin also has an MS in Nonprofit Management from Worcester State University and an EdM in Higher Education Administration from Boston University.

 Charlene Nemeth, MBAFoundation Relations Associate(508) 856-5863email